Know British Airways Baggage Allowance Policy Rules

 Every passenger, regardless of their ticket type, is allowed to bring one carry-on bag and one personal item onboard.
 The carry-on bag must not exceed the size limit of 56 x 45 x 25cm.

 (22 x 18 x 10in) including the wheels and handles, and must not weigh more than 23kg (51lb).
-The personal item, such as a handbag or laptop bag, should not exceed the dimensions of 40 x 30 x 15cm (16 x 12 x 6in) and can weigh up to 23kg (51lb).
+Personal items, such as handbags or laptop bags, should not exceed 40 x 30 x 15cm (16 x 12 x 6in) and should weigh up to 23kg (51lb).

 Overweight and Oversized Baggage